Call Today - 24/7 Emergency Services

 • A flooded yard can cause serious damage to your property, but there are ways to help prevent one.
 SERVPRO® offers both short and long-term solutions to help protect against a flooded yard, which may leak into your property.

-Whether flooding in your yard is due to poor drainage, improper landscaping, or heavy rainfall, standing water may accumulate that can damage the landscape and foundation of your property.
-Preventing flooding in your yard is crucial to help avoid potential foundation damage, peeling paint, basement flooding, and more.
-It is essential to resolve these issues as soon as possible to reduce and prevent further damage.
+Whether flooding in your yard is due to poor drainage, improper landscaping, or heavy rainfall, standing water can accumulate and damage the landscape and your property’s foundation.

 Why is My Yard Flooding?

 Inclement weather is a common reason for yard flooding.
 Heavy rainfall and floods can cause landslides, soil erosion, and property damage.
-Aside from mother nature’s influence, here are a few potential man-made reasons for flooding:

 • Compacted Soil.
 Soil compaction can reduce the rate of water infiltration and drainage.
 This can be a result of heavy rain, parked cars, or heavy foot traffic.